 - Get help from your trade union organisation or health and safety representative.

-If you have been subjected to victimisation or harassment you can, in addition to your line manager, approach SLU's human resources specialists, lawyers and occupational health staff.
-You can also approach your trade union organisation or health and safety representative.
+If you have been subjected to victimisation or harassment you should first turn to your manager.
+If this is not possible for some reason, you can contact a HR-specialist at the HR-unit, your trade union organisation or the safety representative.
 If you are a doctoral student, you can also approach the PhD student ombudsman.